hombreperro45/docs/docs/compilation/windows.md

     $ cd libretro-fceumm
     $ make -f Makefile.libretro

+Optionally strip the build product:

+    $ strip fceumm_libretro.so

 Most cores will build with these instructions.
 You might need to browse to a subdirectory in some cases.